-There is no better way to experience Palestinian culture and get an inside look at life under the Israeli occupation then to go to the West Bank as a volunteer.
+There is no better way to experience Palestinian culture and get an inside look at life under the Israeli occupation than to go to the West Bank as a volunteer.
 I was in the midst of a six-month Istanbul to Cairo overland trip when I got an invitation to stay for a month.
 I couldn’t say no. The warmth and hospitality of the Palestinian people made it an easy choice for me.

-It’s important to try to make contact with any of Palestinian NGOs in your home country before leaving.
+It’s important to try to make contact with any of the Palestinian NGOs in your home country before leaving.
 Talk to anyone who has been there.
 They may be able to guide you into the best program.
 After you arrive, you may want to change organizations based on your preferences and what skills you bring.
 But Project Hope is a good place to start.

 At Project Hope, volunteers are able to carry out a diverse range of projects.
-I taught English to university-level students, but there are plenty of opportunities to go into the refugee camps to teach children not only English, but French as well.
+I taught English to university-level students, but there are plenty of opportunities to go into the refugee camps to teach children not only English but French as well.
 International volunteers come from Canada, the U.S., the U.K., France, and there were even two Norwegians there with us.
 About half-way through my month stay, two nurses from New York came to lead CPR and basic health seminars in the outlying villages.
 Others conducted art, music, or drama projects.
 Social justice and human rights is another sphere that is welcomed as well as workshops in photography or circus.

 Project Hope is an established local NGO in Nablus with connections to almost all other NGOs in town and the rest of the West Bank.
 This allows you to offer your skills to reach the specific groups that would be most in need.
 Project Hope is managed by Palestinians who raise their own funds and engage local community members who volunteer to assist the international volunteers.
 They also offer free Arabic language classes to help your immersion into life in Nablus.

-Project Hope is a volunteer driven organization and because of their limited funding, ask volunteers to donate $100 towards materials and equipment.
+Project Hope is a volunteer-driven organization and because of their limited funding, ask volunteers to donate $100 towards materials and equipment.
 500 NIS per month (US $135) per month is requested for accommodation costs which include a shared room in a secure house.
 The time commitment for volunteering is at least one month, preferably three months, unless you have a specific project that lasts a lesser amount of time.
 Living expenses in the West Bank are low: about $5 per day should be enough to cover food and transportation.
 Contact: projecthope [at] projecthope [dot] ps for more information.

 The Freedom Theatre is a great place to volunteer for projects in the arts: performance photography and videography.
 Located in Jenin, in the north of the West Bank, The Freedom Theatre uses the arts as a model for social change.
 It is currently developing the only professional venue for theater and arts in the north of the occupied Palestinian Territories.
 The aim of this project is to empower and give voice to the children of Jenin Refugee Camp through a unique program of workshops and activities in theater, supporting arts and multi-media: ranging in their emphasis from largely therapeutic and healing, to the presentation of high-quality artistic products.